Swiss Cheese Plant (Monstera adansonii)

 Misting Requirements

-Swiss Cheese Philodendrons love high humidity, which encourages larger leaves and more prominent fenestrations.
+Swiss Cheese Plants love high humidity, which encourages larger leaves and more prominent fenestrations.
 Mist your plant daily or every other day, especially if your home is dry.
 A humidifier placed nearby or a pebble tray can also significantly increase humidity.

 Pot Size and Soil Type